UNY 2019 Halloween Storm LTR is in need of your help

 On October 31, 2019, a storm hit the Mohawk Valley in Upstate New York.
 As a result, thousands of residents are dealing with water and mud issues, including flooded basements.
 The flooding was so bad in some areas that homes were knocked off their foundations.
-UMCOR has responsed and helped many get through the devastation this event caused.
+There was a huge effort to assist many homeowners however some did not receive assistance.

 According to New York State Voluntary Organizations Active in Disaster (VOAD):

 - An estimated 1000 homes have been impacted by the storm.

 - An estimated 300 homes have major damage.

 - An estimated 100 homes were destroyed or condemned.

 - An estimated 300 homes have had gas and/or electricity turned off and need utilities service.